-- similar to the most recent Southern Hemisphere values that range between about 0.8 and 1.1 ngm-3 (Slemr et al., 2011, 2015).
-During the period being discussed, concentrations increased from less than 1.0 ngm-3, up to 1.5 ngm-3, remaining at this concentration for a sustained period relative to previous spikes, before returning back to background values less than 1 ngm-3, coincident with the ending air-mass change.
-This corroborates the previous inference of a single air-mass identified to be influencing - I his corroborates the previous interence of a single air-mass identified to be influencing the event.
+sphere (Slemr et al., 2015).
+Despite short-term spikes above 1.5 ng m-3, our measurements generally showed background values ranging from 0.7 to 1.1 ng m-3 (see Appendix Fig. A2), similar to the most recent southern hemispheric values that range between about 0.8 and 1.1 ng m-3 (Slemr et al., 2011, 2015).
+During the period being discussed, concentrations increased from less than 1.0 ng m-3, up to 1.5 ng m-3, remaining at this concentration for a sustained period relative to previous spikes, before returning back to background values less than 1 ng m-3, coincident with the ending air-mass change.
+This corroborates the previous inference of a single air mass identified to be influencing the event.

 If nucleation is occurring at the meso-scale, steady or slowly changing aerosol trends will be observed in particle concentration.
-Conversely, if events are occurring over the scale of 10s of metres, sudden and large fluctuations in number concentration would be expected on short timescales on the order of seconds to minutes.
-The generally steady trends in aerosol number concentrations during this event support the conclusion of a meso-scale homogeneous air-mass.
+Conversely, if events are occurring over the scale of tens of metres, sudden and large fluctuations in number concentration would be expected on short timescales on the order of seconds to minutes.
+The generally steady trends in aerosol number concentrations during this event support the conclusion of a meso-scale homogeneous air mass.

-Since a single air-mass is influencing the measurement site, it can be concluded that the physics and chemistry over this meso-scale are homogeneous.
-Consequently,

-20 during this NPF event, conclusions about the growth of aerosols and changes in atmospheric composition from measurements from our stationary site can be made confidently (assuming horizontal homogeneity) without worrying that variability is a result of advective effects due to changing air-mass.
+Since a single air mass is influencing the measurement site, it can be concluded that the physics and chemistry over this meso-scale are homogeneous.
+Consequently, during this NPF event, conclusions about the growth of aerosols and changes in atmospheric composition from measurements from our stationary site can be made confidently (assuming horizontal homogeneity) without worrying that variability is a result of advective effects due to changing air mass.